Updated: Aug 18, 2022

 In 1804, after his wife’s death, Obadiah Hedden sold the property to Dr. Watts Bonnel.
 In 1812, it was sold to neighbor Henry Durand.

-Henry and Asher Durand were born in the house near the corner of Durand and Ridgewood, which burned to the ground in about 1843.
-Henry, carrying on the family tradition, made jewelry, silverware and watch crystals and played the violin.
+Henry and Asher Durand were born in the house near the corner of Durand and Ridgewood, which burned to the ground in 1843.
+Henry, carrying on the family tradition, made jewelry, silverware and watch crystals, and played the violin.
 He and his wife, Electa, moved to what is now the Durand-Hedden House in 1812 and lived there until his death in 1846.
 Henry’s son James Madison Durand (also a skilled engraver and watchmaker who established a major jewelry-making firm in Newark) and his family continued to own the property until about 1866, when Electa died.
-The northern half of the house, with a high-ceilinged front room, back parlor and side porch on the main floor and two large bedrooms above, was built around mid-century, probably added by James.
+The northern half of the house, with a high-ceilinged front room, back parlor and side porch on the main floor and two large bedrooms above, was built around the mid-19th century, probably added by James.
 The peaked gables with rounded-top windows were Gothic Revival features popular at the time.
-Other interesting decorative and stylish touches from that period include an Italianate walnut staircase and a Greek Revival style front door, with a pedimented and eared door frame.
+Other interesting decorative and stylish touches from that period include an Italianate walnut staircase and a Greek Revival style front door, with a pedimented and eared door frame, which may have been added earlier in the 19th century.

 The William Chauncey Ripley family purchased the house in 1923, and may have been the owners who remodeled the back parlor into a pantry and kitchen.
 They also added a small room as maid’s quarters to the rear, using red sandstone on the exterior to match the early kitchen fireplace.
 The house remained in the caring hands of the Ripley family until 1971.

 The house fell into disrepair in the years that followed and was threatened with demolition.
 A campaign to save the historic property was led by Maplewood’s mayor, Robert Grasmere, and the Town of Maplewood bought it in 1977 with the help of the state Green Acres program.
-The Durand-Hedden House and Garden Association was established in 1979, and has spent the ensuing 20 years restoring the property and offering historical and educational programs to schools and the community.
-The House now sits on two acres of gardens and meadows in Grasmere Park, named in honor of former Mayor Grasmere.
+The Durand-Hedden House and Garden Association was established by statute in 1979, and has spent the ensuing decades restoring the property and offering historical and educational programs to schools and the community.
+The House now sits on almost two acres of gardens and meadows in Grasmere Park, named in honor of former Mayor Grasmere.